esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

 ## Details of SSM Document steps:

-1. `GetLastDynamoDBTableBackup`
-    * Type: aws:executeScript
-    * Inputs:
-        * `TableName`: pass DynamoDBTargetTableName parameter
-    * Outputs:
-        * `LastBackupCreationDateTime`: The dynamoDB source table last backup creation time value, can be date time value or none.
-    * Explanation:
-        * Check of the source table has backups. [list_backups](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.list_backups) method
-        * If yes, get the last backup date time value.
-Otherwise the value will be none.

 1. `RecordStartTime`
     * Type: aws:executeScript
     * Inputs:
-        * `LastBackupCreationDateTime`: pass `LastBackupCreationDateTime` value from the previous step.
     * Outputs:
         * `StartExecutionTime`: The timestamp when the step execution started
-        * `RecoveryPoint`: the time difference between the last backup, if it exists, and now (RPO).
     * Explanation:
         * Calculate the time when the the dynamodb table recovery starts
-        * Calculate the recovery point objective

 1. `FirstCheckRestoreToDateTime`
     * Type: aws:branch